 Severian Nymphaeum in the Lower Agora and Hadrian's Nymphaeum behind it and above it the Upper Town

-The Archaeological Museum of Burdur, the capital of the vilayet (province) where Sagalassos is situated, has undergone a renovation of its interior in order to properly house the many statues and reliefs found at Sagalassos.
+The Archaeological Museum of Burdur, the capital of the vilayet (province) where Sagalassos is situated, has undergone a renovation of its interior in order to properly house the many statues and reliefs which were found at Sagalassos.

 Archaeological Museum of Burdur: head of Jupiter (left) and of an unknown person (right) from Sagalassos